 Tip 1: Your answer should reflect a positive and encouraging attitude.

 Tip 2: Explain how you would ensure the mistake does not happen again.

-“I always plan my projects in a way that there is enough room to face any such challenges.
-If my subordinate commits a grave mistake, I will try my best to show him what and where he did wrong, how he can avoid it next time and engage him in a short exercise as a practice before letting him work on the same thing again.”
+“I always plan my projects so that there is enough room to face any such challenges.
+If my subordinate commits a grave mistake, I will try my best to show him what and where he did wrong, how he can avoid it next time, and engage him in a short exercise as a practice before letting him work on the same thing again.”

 8. What is Strategic Financial Management?

 Here, the interviewer is trying to evaluate your knowledge regarding financial management.

 Tip 1: Give a brief answer.